 Every May, since 1999 when Congress officially made it part of Military Appreciation Month, we’ve been recognizing Military Spouse Appreciation Day.
 It’s our chance to honor the commitment and sacrifice of the ones who stand behind the uniform.
 The Department of Defense joined suit in honoring military spouses by distinguishing the Friday before Mother’s Day as the official Military Spouse Appreciation Day.

-So why don’t many of the military spouses I spoke with want to be recognized?
+So why don’t many of the military spouses we asked want to be recognized?
 Why would they call it ‘just another day’ as important to them as “National Grilled Cheese Day?”